Does this test have other names?

 This can also happen if you are pregnant or breastfeeding.

 High levels of ferritin can damage your joints, heart, liver, and pancreas.
 Too much iron is most often caused by an inherited disease called hemochromatosis.
 Many people with this disease never have any symptoms, especially women who lose iron through menstruation.
 But men and some women slowly build up excess iron over the years.
-They may begin to feel joint and belly (abdominal) pain in their 20s or 30s.
-Heavy alcohol amount of iron that is absorbed.
+They may begin to feel joint and belly pain in their 20s or 30s.
+Heavy alcohol use increases amount of iron that is absorbed.

-Iron poisoning occurs when a large amount of iron is taken in all at once.
+Iron poisoning happens when a large amount of iron is taken in all at once.
 This happens to children who accidentally take too many iron supplements.